 - Avoid getting sucked into racism and fear that is emerging from the media.
 This is another way to feed your anxiety and will shut down your immune system.
 Just because this has emerged in China, does not mean every Chinese person has it.
 Use your common sense around staying well and safe, and practice compassion to your fellow man.

-If you feel like you need to speak to one of our professionally trained Newcastle Naturopaths, then please make a booking by clicking below.
+If you feel like you need to speak to one of our professionally trained Newcastle Naturopaths regarding the Coronavirus, then please make a booking by clicking below.